decred/dcrdocs/docs/privacy/cspp/how-to-cspp.md

 ## Transitioning from an unmixed Ticket Buyer

-Solo stakers wishing to convert from an unmixed solo ticket buying setup to a mixed buyer can use two ticket buying wallets simultaneously, with a setup to slowly mix funds from the existing buyer (buyer1) to the new mixed buyer (buyer2).
+jSolo stakers wishing to convert from an unmixed solo ticket buying setup to a mixed buyer can use two ticket buying wallets simultaneously, with a setup to slowly mix funds from the existing buyer (buyer1) to the new mixed buyer (buyer2).
 Each ticket buyer must be provisioned with a unique voting xpub:

 ```
 voter$ dcrctl --wallet createnewaccount voting1